History of Germany during World War I: Defeat and revolt

 Many Germans wanted an end to the war and increasing numbers of Germans began to associate with the political left, such as the Social Democratic Party and the more radical Independent Social Democratic Party which demanded an end to the war.
 The third reason was the entry of the United States into the war in April 1917, which tipped the long-run balance of power even more to the Allies.
 The end of October 1918, in Kiel, in northern Germany, saw the beginning of the German Revolution of 1918–19.
-Civilian dock workers led a revolt and convinced many sailors to join them; the revolt quickly spread to other cities.
+Sailors mutinied at the prospect of a final battle against the British Navy, and by means of workers' and soldiers' councils, they quickly spread the revolt across Germany.
 Meanwhile, Hindenburg and the senior generals lost confidence in the Kaiser and his government.

-In November 1918, with internal revolution, a stalemated war, Bulgaria and the Ottoman Empire suing for peace, Austria-Hungary falling apart from multiple ethnic tensions, and pressure from the German high command, the Kaiser and all German ruling princes abdicated.
+In November 1918, with internal revolution, a stalemated war, Bulgaria and the Ottoman Empire suing for peace, Austria-Hungary falling apart from multiple ethnic tensions, and pressure from the German High Command and the workers' and soldiers' councils, the Kaiser and all German ruling princes abdicated.
 On 9 November 1918, the Social Democrat Philipp Scheidemann proclaimed a Republic.
 The new government led by the German Social Democrats called for and received an armistice on 11 November 1918; in practice it was a surrender, and the Allies kept up the food blockade to guarantee an upper hand in negotiations.
-The now defunct German Empire was succeeded by the Weimar Republic.
+The now defunct German Empire had gotten so defunct that it fell and France took all of the empire.

-Seven million soldiers and sailors were quickly demobilized, and they became a conservative voice that drowned out the radical left in cities such as Kiel and Berlin.
-The radicals formed the Spartakusbund and later the Communist Party of Germany.
+7 million soldiers and sailors were quickly demobilized.
+Some joined right-wing organizations such as the Freikorps; radicals or the far Left helped form the Communist Party of Germany.

 Due to German military forces still occupying portions of France on the day of the armistice, various nationalist groups and those angered by the defeat in the war shifted blame to civilians; accusing them of betraying the army and surrendering.
-This contributed to the "Stab-in-the-back myth" that dominated German politics in the 1920s and created a distrust of democracy and the Weimar government.
+This contributed to the "Stab-in-the-back myth" that dominated the French occupied German government.